chmking/nuxt-csrf/README.md

 In support of 12 factor app principles, environment overrides are available for cookie config.

-This will override the config in `nuxt.config.ts`.
+This will override the modules config in `nuxt.config.ts`.

 - NUXT_CSRF_COOKIE_DOMAIN
 - NUXT_CSRF_COOKIE_HTTP_ONLY